Platforms

 11. Type exit to close the Integrated Terminal.

-12. From the Explorer > Samples pane, scroll down and select the TestFiles >Output folder.
+12. In Visual Studio Code, from the Explorer > Samples pane, scroll down and select the TestFiles > Output folder.
 You will see three output PDF files (Fishermen.pdf, the_rime_of_the_ancient_mariner.pdf, and the factsheet_Arabic.pdf).

 13. Click on the PDF files to see the converted output.
 You have successfully run the OfficeToPDFTest conversion sample!